nofxx/assetify/README.md

       css "cool", "internal/css/cool.css"
     end

-This downloads and 'cherry pick' the files.
+This downloads and 'cherry picks' the files.
 Files will be written with the namespace "fancy":

     /javascripts/fancy/cool.js